juusoautiosalo/dtweb-measurements/README.md

 # dtweb-measurements
-Python scripts for measuring the performance of DTWeb
+Python scripts for measuring the performance of Digital Twin Web servers and registries.
+As Digital Twin Web standards are still under development, [Twinbase](https://github.com/twinbase/twinbase) servers are used for example measurements.

 ## Install